We use cookies to improve our service. Learn more.

 Some ideas to help you get started with Big Tables

-If your project needs to scale beyond 25,000 rows of data, Glide Big Tables are the perfect solution.
-With support for up to 10 million rows, Big Tables can let your projects grow without worrying about row limits or storing your data in multiple places.
+If your app needs to scale beyond 25,000 rows of data, Glide Big Tables are the perfect solution.
+With support for up to 10 million rows, Big Tables can let your apps grow without worrying about row limits or storing your data in multiple places.

 Use Cases